tenstorrent/tt-exalens/README.md

 It is also possible to write all the results from Debuda session to cache, and use them to run Debuda commands again on a system that does not have Tenstorrent hardware.

-GDB server can be started from debuda, allowing features like stepping through code and breakpoints to be used through GDB client.
+GDB server can be started from Debuda, allowing features like stepping through code and breakpoints to be used through GDB client.

 For more information about how to use Debuda, refer to [tutorials](TODO).